PHOENIX — A three-alarm mulch fire in southwest Phoenix spread to a

 Fire officials say some abandoned buses, trailers, trucks and amublances.

-They say some propane trucks may also have exploded, but there are no reports of any injuries.
+They say some propane trucks may also have exploded, but there are no reports

 The blaze is sending up lots of smoke that can be seen from downtown Phoenix.